vincent-peugnet/wcms/MANUAL.md

     %COMMENT?mode=visitor%

 This mode __restrict posting to visitors__.
-Comment made by connected users will ignore their username and will be treated as visitor comments.
+Comment made by connected users is still possible, but their will be treated as visitor comments.
+Username / display name or URL associated with user will not be used when rendering the comment.

+#### All mode

+    %COMMENT?mode=all%

+Allow comment posted from __logged in users and from visitors__.

+If visitor fields like [pseudonym](#pseudonym) or [website](#website) are used in the form, they will be set to `disabled` state when a logged in user see the page.

+#### Visitor fields

 ##### Pseudonym